HUPO-PSI/mzidentml-validator/README.md

 mzidentml validator ui and command line tool allows developers of the mzIdentML standard to validate their implementation using the following tools.

+The latest version of the tool can be also found in the following folder: **bin/**

 Disclaimer
 ----------
 This validator is not part of the formal document process and is still under development.